nhsland/apperta-open-platform/docs/_docs/executive-summary.md

 for a new entrant to get a foothold in.

 ### An open platform breaks the mould!
-Open platforms liberate both data and applications making them portable and interoperable across different platform implementations.
+**Open platforms liberate both data and applications making them portable and interoperable across different platform implementations.**

 ### Away with vendor lock-in!
 An open platform is based on open standards.
 So any application built for an open platform, will operate on any open platform.

-The open platforms approach is vendor and technology neutral, eliminates lock-in, facilitates innovation and competition, and forces vendors to compete on quality, value, and service.
+**The open platforms approach is vendor and technology neutral, eliminates lock-in, facilitates innovation and competition**, and forces vendors to compete on quality, value, and service.

 ### What does an open platform look like?